rafi/notebook/docs/operating-systems/linux/shell/bash/pimp-up-your-shell/README.md

 export LESSCHARSET="UTF-8"
 ```

-:information_source: Generate new token for Homebrew at https://github.com/settings/tokens
+ℹ️ Generate new token for Homebrew at https://github.com/settings/tokens

 ---